 The Board believes that we have a shared responsibility for minimizing our effect on the environment and taking an active role in its protection.
-Schools are encouraged to engage in environmentally responsible practices and demonstrate a commitment to reducing their ecological footprint.
+Schools are encouraged to engage in environmentally responsible practices, demonstrate a commitment to reducing their ecological footprint, and acknowledge and care for the land.
+There are many benefits to outdoor learning, including health, well-being, and it is through these relationships that we will foster citizens who will care for and protect the land, the water, the air, and one another.

-What is my school doing?
+What are schools doing?